Financial Aid 101

 The Financial Aid Office awards financial aid packages for eligible students, which may consist of a combination of grants, work-study, and loan aid.
 Packages and award amounts from each program vary depending on the financial need of the applicant, the limitations imposed by the various programs, and the availability of funds.
 Students who apply by the priority deadline of March 1st are awarded on a “first-processed, first-served” basis.
 Once a financial aid package has been awarded, the applicant will be sent an award notification letter to their personal admission portal indicating the types and amounts of aid offered.
 In addition, if loans are accepted, additional steps & processing time are required.

 Most available financial aid (including student loans) is disbursed at the beginning of each term toward your University bill.
 These funds are used to pay all University charges including tuition / fees, room / board, and miscellaneous expenses.
 If the amount of financial aid funds exceeds a student’s direct charges, any remaining balance is available to the student in the form of bookstore vouchers and/or check.

 Reporting Outside Scholarships

 You may have other resources available to assist you with your educational costs, such as scholarships awarded by schools, businesses and civic organizations.
-In order to ensure your financial aid award is accurate, please notify the Financial Aid Office if you will receive other resources by reporting them through Self-Service on the “Report/View Outside Awards” screen.
+In order to ensure your financial aid award letter is accurate, please notify the Financial Aid Office if you will receive other resources by reporting them through Self-Service on the “Report/View Outside Awards” screen.